-Herons belong to the Ardeidae family.
-This page features photo essays of purple, grey and striated herons together with an image gallery of other species depicting feeding, hunting and other behaviours.
+The first gallery displays photos of Herons that belong to Ardeidae (Herons, Bitterns and Egrets), see Taxonomy below.
+I photographed these mainly in temperate and tropical wetlands, including swamps, lakes, and parks.
+This page also features photo essays of purple, grey and striated herons together with an image gallery of other species depicting feeding, hunting and other behaviours.

 Photo Essay of Purple Heron Behaviour

-The photo essay shows a purple heron flying to and landing in the main lake in the Japanese Gardens in Singapore.
+The photo essay shows a Purple Heron flying to and landing in the main lake in the Japanese Gardens in Singapore.
 Two short sequences show a heron hunting and stabbing fish and then devouring its prey.
-The immature was photographed in Bishan AMK park also in Singapore.
+The immature was photographed in Bishan Ang Mo Kio park also in Singapore.

 Photo Essay of Grey Heron Behaviour

 A photo essay of grey herons photographed in Singapore and features:

 (a) A sequence of five images at Japanese Garden main lake showing a bird having stabbed a huge fish attempting to swallow it.
 It took several minutes and needed some water lubrication to help it slide down,